Vyral/will-cook/_posts/2021-10-18-how-is-our-coachella-valley-market-doing.md

 {% include excerpt.html %}

 Today we wanted to give you a fall update for our local Coachella Valley real estate market.
-Record-low inventory and record-high prices are the two conditions causing every valley city to experience record-high prices.
-There’s a lot more detail to dig into around why and what this means for both buyers and sellers.
+Record-low inventory and record-high prices are the two conditions causing every Valley city to experience record-high prices.
+There are a lot more detail to dig into around why and what this means for both buyers and sellers.

 **You can watch the full message above or skip to topics that interest you using the timestamps provided below for your convenience:**